savvas-paragkamian/gourgouthakas_analysis/README.md

 natively. **Step-by-step commands and reference detail live in [`notes.md`](notes.md);** this README is the overview.

+Parts of this analysis was assisted with Claude Code model Opus 4.8.

 ## Pipelines

 | Track | Scripts | Container |